-In accordance with the above-described scenario, at the overall Group level, thereby considering employees of all grades and employees of the international subsidiaries, the total variable component set aside in the financial statements to reward 2011 results, including the contractual portion (so-called company bonus), amounts to 333 million euro, and is equal to approximately 2% of the Group's operating income, 0.7% of the shareholders' equity, 0.05% of total assets and 6% of the total cost of labour.
-All of the values, both in absolute as well as relative terms, are significantly down compared to those of the prior year.
+At the overall Group level, thereby considering employees of all grades and employees of the international subsidiaries, the total variable component set aside in the financial statements to reward 2012 results, including the contractual portion (so-called company bonus), amounts to approximately 1.9% of the Group's operating income, 0.7% of the shareholders' equity, 0.05% of total assets and 6% of the total cost of labour.
+All of the values, both in absolute as well as relative terms, are essentially stable compared to those of the prior year.